KalebAsratemedhin/Efoy_Hospital_Appointment_Manager/README.md

 # Efoy Hospital Appointment Manager
 It is an appointment booking application for hospitals.
+Now deployed at https://efoy-appointment-manager.onrender.com

 ## Home Page
 ![alt text](<screenshots/Screenshot from 2024-09-06 17-06-25.png>)